taylorwanyama/Data-Cleanig-with-Python/README.md

 ##  Data Cleaning Steps

 1.**Understanding the Quality of the Data**
-   -Detected Missing Values.
+   - Detected Missing Values.
-   -Confirmed the Data types.
+   - Confirmed the Data types.
-   -Detected Duplictes.
+   - Detected Duplictes.
-   -Confirmed the Shape of the Data.
+   - Confirmed the Shape of the Data.

 2. **Invalid Value Replacement**
    - Replaced erroneous entries such as `"ERROR"` and `"UNKNOWN"` with null (`NaN`) values.